gristlabs/grist-help/help/imports.md

 you to change the destination and import data into an existing table.

-To import cleanly into an existing table, the new data must have column names exactly matching the columns in the destination table.
+To import cleanly into an existing table, the new data must have column names that exactly match the column names in the destination table.

 This is best suited for importing multiple datasets in the same format.
 For instance, you could import a bank statement as a new table, then import more